Read questions and answers about Cal Lutheran that were submitted by other students.

 What if you change your major after signing the 4-to-finish contract?

-Students must declare a major by the end of the third semester after enrolling at CLU.
+Students must declare a major by the end of the third semester after enrolling at Cal Lutheran.
 Science and Liberal Studies majors need to declare a major in the first semester.
 If a student chooses to change majors after the third semester, the student must ensure the requirements of the new major will still be completed in four years.
 The guarantee will only cover completion of a single major in a single degree.
+Learn more about 4-to-Finish.

 How many students actually graduate in 4 years?

-61%, but 2013 will be the first class graduating with the 4-to-Finish Guarantee, so that number will likely go up significantly.
+Prior to the 4-to-Finish Guarantee program being implemented, the rate was 61%.
 For comparison, 14% of freshman graduate from CSUN in 4 years, and the average for the UC’s is 50%.
 What we find is that delays in graduation are usually an active decision on the part of the student, and not caused by the lack of availability of classes.
-Students will decide to change their major, or add a minor, or study abroad, and sometimes those decisions can impact whether they finish in 4.
+Students will decide to change their major, or add a minor, or study abroad, and sometimes those decisions can impact whether they finish in four years.

 What is the retention rate from Freshman to Sophomore?